mhewedy/vermin/README.md

-  exec        Run a command in a running VM gui         open the GUI for the VM help        Help about any command images      List remote and cached images ip          Show IP address for a running VM mount       Mount local filesystem inside the VM
+  exec        Run a command in a running VM gui         open the GUI for the VM help        Help about any command hypervisor  print the name of the detected hypervisor images      List remote and cached images ip          Show IP address for a running VM mount       Mount local filesystem inside the VM